stacielove/tictactoe-js/README.md

-# tictactoe-js
+# tictactoe-JS

-Outline:
-Create a tic-tac-toe game from scratch.
+1. Create a tic-tac-toe game from scratch.
-Style the board using some fancy CSS.
+2. Style the board using some fancy CSS.
-Add logic to the game via jQuery:
+3. Add logic/conditionals to the game via jQuery:
-	- focus on jQuery class methods: addClass, hasClass and removeClass
+  * focus on jQuery class methods: addClass, hasClass and removeClass.
-	- logic & conditionals for the game:
-		- 1 turn per user.
+  * 1 turn per user.
-    - Each spot can only be selected once.
+  * each spot on the board can only be selected once.
-    - Keep winning score.
+  * keep score for players.